carloshkayser/data-pipeline-with-apache-kafka/slides/presentation.md

 - In the big data era, large volumes of data are generated every day

-- According to Marr in 2018, 90% of the data at that time were generated only in the last two years [7]
+- According to Marr in 2018, 2.5 quintillion bytes of data were created each day [7]

 - In order to extract useful insights, this data needs to be analyzed